The City of Clarence has a rich and varied history.

 Cultural History Plan 2018 – 2023

-The aim of the committee is to assist with the implementation, monitoring, and review of the strategies and actions contained within the Cultural History Plan 2018-2023.
+The aim of the working group is to assist with the implementation, monitoring, and review of the strategies and actions contained within the Cultural History Plan 2018-2023.

 The committee provides advice and makes recommendations to assist Council with the implementation of the plan.